On this page:

 How does the HECS‑HELP discount work if I pay all my student contribution as an up-front payment?

-To pay your full student contribution up-front, you only need to pay 90% of the total because the Government pays the other 10% directly to your provider through the HECS-HELP discount.
+To pay your full student contribution up‑front, you only need to pay 90% of the total because the Government pays the other 10%, the HECS‑HELP discount, directly to your institution.

 How does the HECS‑HELP discount work if I pay only part of my student contribution up-front?

-Not all students can afford to pay their whole student contribution up-front.
-In this case, eligible students can pay part of their contribution up-front and take out a HECS-HELP loan for the rest through the HECS-HELP loan.
-Even partial up-front student contribution payments of $500 or more are eligible for the HECS-HELP discount.
+Not all students can afford to pay their whole student contribution up‑front.
+In this case, eligible students can pay part of their contribution up-front and defer the rest through the HECS‑HELP loan.
+Even partial upfront student contribution payments of $500 or more are eligible for the HECS‑HELP discount.

-The Australian Government will pay the debt amount ($2,444.44), which includes the amount of the discount ($555.56 – $500 = $55.56) to Marnie’s provider on her behalf.
-Because of her up-front payment, Marnie will defer the student contribution amount she hasn’t paid ($2,444.44) with a HECS-HELP loan.
+The Australian Government will pay the loan amount ($2,444.50), plus the amount of the discount ($555.50 – $500 = $55.50) to Marnie’s provider on her behalf.
+Because of her up-front payment, Marnie will defer the student contribution amount she hasn’t paid ($2,444.50) with a HECS‑HELP loan.
 Marnie will be required to repay her debt through the tax system when she earns above the minimum threshold for compulsory repayment.

 What if I don’t want to pay any amount up-front?

-Eligible students who don’t want to pay any of their student contribution amounts up-front can use a HECS-HELP loan for the whole amount.
-Students who use a HECS-HELP loan will be required to pay their debt through the tax system when they earn above the minimum threshold for compulsory repayment, even if they are still studying.Return to top
+Eligible students who don’t want to pay any of their student contribution amounts up-front can use a HECS‑HELP loan for the whole amount.
+Students who use a HECS‑HELP loan will be required to pay their debt through the tax system when they earn above the minimum threshold for compulsory repayment.Return to top

 How much will a HECS‑HELP loan cost me?